FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Note that in the case of this tutorial, this also means removing the time constraint.
     Hence, if you decide to reset, the exact search results you see might start deviating from those in the tutorial.
     It is highly **recommended to follow the guide**.
-    You can restore the [initial session](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000) by reloading.

-The appropriate filter depends on your goals and priorities.
+The appropriate filters depend on your goals and priorities.
 Since we are interested in running a molecular dynamics simulation, **go to the filter subgroup called "Molecular Dynamics", and click it open**.
 You are now presented with several settings.
 Judging from the statistics, we have the best chance with a setting that covers the widest range of calculations (28.000 entries).